-Table 3 presents our core results on return predictability from economically unrelated stock pairs, using all economically unrelated stock pairs to predict returns.
+Panel A of Table 3 presents our first results on return predictability from economically unrelated stock pairs, using all economically unrelated stock pairs to predict returns.
 We report the value-weighted weekly excess return (ER) and value-weighted alphas from Capital Asset Pricing Model (CAPM), Fama-French three-factor (FF3), and Fama-French-Carhart four-factor (FFC4) regressions for each portfolio (Fama and French, 1993; Carhart, 1997).
-The excess returns and alphas are reported in percent; for example, the excess return of 0.020 for Quintile 1 represents 2.0 basis points per week.
-Quintile 1 (5) is an industry-neutral portfolio containing stocks with the lowest (highest) predicted returns, and the bottom row tests the return difference between Quintile 5 and Quintile 1 (Q5-Q1 spread), the classic long-short portfolio.
-We find strong return predictability in this long-short portfolio, with weekly excess return and Fama-French-Carhart alpha both over 19 basis points and t-statistics of 5.3 and 5.7, respectively.
-The structure of the predictability in the structure of 5.3 and 5.7, respectively.
+The excess returns and alphas are reported in percent; for example, the excess return of 0.020 for Quintile 1 represents 2.0

-18 All results are qualitatively similar when returns are equal-weighted rather than value-weighted.
-We use value-weights rather than equal-weights in the calculation of daily portfolio returns for the following three reasons: (1) equal-weighting of daily returns leads to portfolio returns that may be overstated because of the so-called "bid-ask bounce effect" (see Blume and Stambaugh, 1983; and Canina, Michaely, Thaler, and Womack, 1998); (2) equal-weighting of daily returns essentially assumes daily rebalancing of portfolios, which could further overstate the economic magnitude of the returns: and, (3) value-weighting of daily returns better captures the economic significance of the covariance implied returns because equal-weighting of returns over-represents smaller firms.
-Value-weighting may bias against finding any evidence of abnormal returns, since stocks with larger market capitalization are more likely to be informationally efficient -- including efficiency in the incorporation of information from the early announcers.
+19 All results are qualitatively similar when returns are equal-weighted rather than value-weighted.
+We use value weights rather than equal weights in the calculation of daily portfolio returns for the following three reasons: (1) equal-weighting of daily returns leads to portfolio returns that may be overstated because of the bid-ask bounce effect (see Blume and Stambaugh, 1983; and Canina, Michaely, Thaler, and Womack, 1998); (2) equal-weighting of daily returns essentially assumes daily rebalancing of portfolios, which could further overstate the economic magnitude of the returns: and (3) value-weighting of daily returns better captures the economic significance of the covariance in implied returns because equal-weighting of returns over-represents smaller firms.
+Value-weighting may bias against finding any evidence of abnormal returns, since stocks with larger market capitalization are more likely to be informationally efficient, including efficiency in the incorporation of information from the early announcers.